U.K. Has Positive View Of Chemistry

-A Royal Society of Chemistry (RSC) survey on attitudes toward chemistry in the U.K. has found that a majority of the general public is neutral about the subject, yet generally positive about the industry’s impacts.
-The findings surprised U.K. chemists as more than half thought that the majority of survey respondents would say all chemicals are harmful.
+A Royal Society of Chemistry (RSC) survey on attitudes toward chemistry in the U.K. has found that a majority of the general public is positive about the subject, especially the impacts of the chemical industry.
+The findings surprised U.K. chemists, more than half of whom thought that the majority of survey respondents would say all chemicals are harmful.

-When asked, only one-third of U.K. chemists thought that the public would have a positive view of their discipline.
+When asked, only one-third of U.K. chemists said that the public would have a positive view of their discipline.
 But the survey found that 59% of the public believes the benefits of chemistry outweigh the harm.
-Moreover, 79% of the British public believes chemistry contributes to society.
+Moreover, 79% of the British public believes chemistry contributes positively to society.

 By way of comparison, a survey conducted in 2000 by the American Chemical Society—the publisher of C&EN—found one-third of U.S. survey respondents had an unfavorable opinion of chemical companies.

+When a hypothetical chemical substance posed a danger to consumer health and safety, 54% of U.K. respondents said government regulators were to blame, 39% thought the companies that sold the substance were responsible, and only 14% said the chemists who discovered the substance were the most culpable.

-A panel convened by RSC noted that U.S. survey data may vary because drugstore pharmacists in the U.S. are known as “chemists” in the U.K. The benefits of drug discovery and medicine are more strongly associated with the chemical enterprise than areas such as materials science and energy, they said.
+A panel convened by RSC noted that U.S. survey data may vary because drugstore pharmacists in the U.K. are known as “chemists” unlike in the U.S. The benefits of drug discovery and medicine are more strongly associated with the chemical enterprise in the U.K. than are other research areas such as materials science and energy, they said.

+The ACS survey of U.S. attitudes found that the chemical industry ranked last behind the fields of medicine, agriculture, computer science, environmental science, pharmaceuticals, automobile manufacturing, telecommunications, biotechnology, and genetics.
+In contrast, the more recent U.K. survey found that chemistry ranked third in positive attitudes after medicine and biology.

+When asked to rank their current engagement with or interest in chemistry, 43% of the public in the U.K. gave a low score.
+Participants said they did not view chemistry as personally relevant and lacked concrete examples of its applications.
+This makes it easier for negative attitudes and stereotypes to surface, according to the U.K. survey.
+For instance, negative stories on TV news often held sway on public attitudes about chemistry, it says.

-The RSC panel of chemistry communications experts encouraged chemists to be ambassadors to broaden scientific literacy, share their enthusiasm, and promote public funding for chemistry research.
+The RSC panel of chemistry communications experts encouraged chemists to be ambassadors, broaden scientific literacy, share their enthusiasm, and promote public funding for chemistry research.

-Panelists concluded by noting that the neutral attitude of the U.K. public means the field is wide open for better communications about the excitement and benefits of chemistry.
+Finally, panelists noted that the overall attitudes of the U.K. public mean the field is wide open for better communication about the excitement and benefits of chemistry.

 Join the conversation